Branding for Artists: The Story Behind Hungry Pika Studios’ Playful New Logo

 As the design evolved, Leah found herself drawn to several initial concepts — each highlighting a different side of Hungry Pika Studios: the playful spirit of the pika, the warmth of handmade craft, and the grounding connection to nature.

-Rather than forcing a single choice, we built a logo family that honored them all: the full logo with tagline, badge-like alternates perfect for stickers, and a simplified stamp mark.
 Together, they give Leah the freedom to adapt her visuals across every touchpoint — from packaging and business cards to digital graphics and pottery impressions — while keeping a unified, handmade feel throughout.

 The Final Design: A Playful Expression of Artistry

 From this collection of marks emerged a visual rhythm that feels dynamic, joyful, and true to Leah’s creativity.
+Each variation works in harmony, creating a cohesive identity that moves easily from print to digital, from art tags to pottery stamps.

 The primary logo blends organic lettering with the hand-drawn pika, grounding the brand in both professionalism and play.
 The alternate marks provide versatility — perfect for small-scale uses or moments that call for a touch of warmth and texture.